ColinMaudry/blog/en/Potential benefits of terminology management for communication.md

 The processes define the different steps that are undergone, and by who, to produce the deliverables:

 - the source content (writing)
-- the multilingual glossary of terms (AKA terminological database)
+- the multilingual glossary of terms (a.k.a. terminological database)
 - the translated content

 The tools support the processes and make the various steps easier and less prone to errors for those who undertake them: scheduling, automation, batch processing, statistics, etc.

-In this note, I'll focus on terminology processes and tooling, as it's the foundation of efficient communication.
+In this note, I'll focus on terminology processes and tooling, as it's the foundation of an efficient communication.

 # What is terminology?